data42lana/download_images/README.md

 ## Downloading images from Open Images using the FiftyOne tool
 ---
+> **Note** This repository has been archived.

 A Jupyter notebook, describing the selection, downloading, and saving of images from **Open Images** in a certain format using the **FiftyOne** tool.
 ### Overview:
 ---
-The objective of the project is to download images of the required classes from Open Images and save them in the ImageClassificationDirectoryTree format using [FiftyOne](https://voxel51.com/docs/fiftyone/) tool.
-It is suitable for those who want to get images from the Open Images Dataset in the following format:
+The objective is to download images of the required classes from Open Images and save them in the ImageClassificationDirectoryTree format (see below) using [FiftyOne](https://voxel51.com/docs/fiftyone/) tool:
 ```
 image_store_dir/
     train/